 - Quarterly non-financial accounts for general government (ESMS metadata file - gov_q_ggnfa_esms)

-- ESA95 manual on government deficit and debt - implementation of ESA2010 - 2013 edition
+- Manual on government deficit and debt - implementation of ESA2010 - 2013 edition